SteveBarnett/Remixing/_thinking/psychopolitics.md

 - the time for creating new value which is real is over and done.
 Indeed, under the financial capitalism of our day, value is being destroyed at the root – eradicated.
 - perpetual self-optimization, which coincides point-for-point with the optimization of the system, is proving destructive.
 It is leading to mental collapse.
 Self-optimization, it turns out, amounts to total self-exploitation.
 - Endlessly working at self-improvement resembles the self-examination and self-monitoring of Protestantism, which represents a technology of subjectivation and domination in its own right.
 - Pain is constitutive for experience (Erfahrung).
-Life that consists wholly of positive emotions and the sensation of ‘flow’2 is not human at all.
+Life that consists wholly of positive emotions and the sensation of ‘flow’ is not human at all.
 - Now, the only pain that is tolerated is pain that can be exploited for the purposes of optimization.

 ### 7. Shock